grubusT/AlertMeeBot/README.md

 - Can be deployed on a server or run locally for continuous updates
 - On-demand news using the /latest command
 - Can support personal chats or group conversations, a little news in your group chat!!
+- Provides a sentiment rating based off how postive or negative the article appears

 **Commands**
 - /start - Subscribe to Trump news alerts
 - /stop - Unsubscribe from alerts
 - /latest - Get the latest news articles on demand
-- /help - Display available commands
+- /help - Display available commands and sentiment indicators
+- /preferences - set your sentiment preferences

 **Tech Stack**
 - Python: Main programming language